 Pathogen Specialization to Host Variation

 Though we did not find evidence for B. cinerea adaptation to tomato based on isolate host source, the B. cinerea isolates may contain genetic variation at individual loci that allow them to better attack subsets of the tomato genotypes.
 A visual analysis of the data suggested an interaction between the genomes of B. cinerea and tomato (Figure R4).
 However, when using the full model, we found no significant interaction between isolate and individual host genotype, even though there was a large fraction of variance within each term (Table R1).
 This may indicate a lack of interaction between genetic variation in the host and pathogen.
 However, this negative result may also be because F-tests in factors with high degrees of freedom can be underpowered, as in the case of the isolate x plant genotype interaction term with 940 degrees of freedom (Table R1).
 To assess these two possibilities, we used an additional statistical approach to test for an interaction between B. cinerea and host genotype.
 We used a Wilcoxon signed-rank test to test if the rank of B. cinerea isolate-induced lesion size changed between pairs of tomato genotypes.
-This showed that when using a linear model analysis individually on each isolate to directly test the fixed effects of domestication, plant genotype nested within domestication, and experiment.
-Through this single-isolate GLM analysis, none of the isolates show a significant (p < 0.05, FDR corrected) interaction with host genotype.
-However, when looking across the full isolate population, performance does vary between host genotypes.
+This showed that when using the full isolate population, performance does significnatly vary between host genotypes.
 When comparing mean lesion size between paired plant genotypes, 58% of tomato accession pairs significantly affected the distribution of lesion sizes across all isolates (Wilcoxon signed-rank test, Table R2).
 This pattern was consistent, irrelevant of whether we compared only domesticated host pairs, wild host pairs, or pairs across species (Wilcoxon signed-rank test, Table R2).
-As such, we do not find evidence that any subset of isolates show sensitivity to tomato genetic variation, but variation between tomato genotypes does change the distribution of lesion sizes across our B. cinerea population.
+As such, this suggests that the population of B. cinerea does display differential responses to the tomato genetic variation.

 To test if specific B. cinerea isolates may be sensitive to domestication, we utilized an individual isolate ANOVA approach.
 The single-isolate ANOVAs including the fixed effects of plant, domestication, and experiment found two isolates with a significant effect of domestication on lesion size (p < 0.05, FDR corrected) (Figure R4F).
 These included one of the highly virulent isolates (Fd2), and one of the largely saprophytic isolates (Rose), suggesting that B. cinerea adaptation to tomato domestication is not dependent on isolate virulence.
 Both of these isolates were more virulent on domesticated than on wild tomato.
 Further, the Wilcoxon signed-rank test to compare the rank of mean lesion size of all the B. cinerea isolates on wild versus domestic tomato was significant (Wilcoxon signed-rank test, W = 5946, p-value = 0.002) (Figure R3).
 This suggests that in addition to the two highly domestication sensitive isolates that there is a broader pattern of B. cinerea specialization to tomato domestication.